Philanthropy & Tikkun Olam

 Shankman has increasingly tried to make his own operating style legible to others who were taught that different cognition only meant deficiency.
 In that sense his neurodiversity advocacy belongs beside the earlier miles story.
 Both are about using what a system overlooks or discounts and redirecting it toward practical benefit.

 That does not make him a saint, and it does not require pretending every act of entrepreneurial self-promotion is philanthropy.
-It means his career contains a real public thread of repair through connection.
+It means his career contains a visible public thread of repair through connection.

 Why he belongs here